ddmitov/perl-executing-browser/README.md

 ## Target Audience

-* Perl 5 enthusiasts and developers creating custom desktop applications
+* Perl 5 enthusiasts and developers creating custom desktop applications including rich/thick/fat clients
 * Perl 5 enthusiasts and developers willing to use the built-in Perl debugger in graphical mode

 ## History